Secured vs. Unsecured Credit Card

 - 0% percent interest rates offered on balance transfers

-- the ability to borrow cash from the credit card in the form of a cash withdrawal
+- the ability to borrow cash from a credit card in the form of a cash withdrawal

 Cons of an Unsecured Credit Card